AliHaine/AI_Algo_Math/ready_set_bool/README.md

 | `>`    | ⇒ | (𝐔\\A)∪B (Implication) | same as “¬A∨B”                           |
 | `=`    | ⇔ | = (Equivalence)         | Both have exactly the same values        |

+We might think that we can simply reuse the evaluator function that we wrote for Boolean RPN expressions.
+However, even though the symbols may look the same, their interactions and purposes are different.

+In boolean operation, the operators evaluate true/false, whereas in Set-Theroy, the operators transform sets.